mennaamr99/Tableau/README.md

 4. **Interactivity**: The dashboards are interactive, allowing users to click on various elements for detailed insights.
 5. **Analysis**: Leverage the visualizations to gain valuable insights into sales performance, trends, and distribution across different dimensions.

----

-Feel free to further customize this README file as needed for your GitHub repository.